 - Rubric : any grading criteria that your instructor has provided for the assignment.
 An assignment may or may not include a rubric.
 Before submitting your assignment, you may want to review the assignment rubric.

 For example, an assignment may have a due date but may not list any other dates.
 If you were to miss the due date, you could still submit the assignment for late credit before the last day of the course.
 If the assignment does not have a due date, you can submit the assignment at any time before the last day of the course.

-To submit your assignment, click the Submit Assignment link .
+To submit your assignment, click the Start Assignment button .

 Note: You can always re-submit an assignment unless your instructor has set availability dates for the assignment.